TimTerwijn/weekly-nerd-1920/README.md

 Figure 8: Position fixed.

 ### Position sticky
 Lastly you also have position sticky, position sticky is a combination between position fixed and position relative.
-It starts as a normal element, but if you scroll past it it sticks to the view port like a fixed element.
+It starts as a normal element, but if you scroll past it, it sticks to the view port like a fixed element.
 This can be cool for things like menus.

 ### Conclusion
+With the position attributes you can do a lot of cool things.
+You can change the default HTML behavior completely.
+I would use position absolute to reposition elements in their container, like buttons or so.
+And I would use position fixed and sticky for menus and instead of alert messages.

 ### Sources
 https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Positioning